 In addition to the active noise canceling in the speakers, the device has two built-in noise-rejecting microphones.
 Although built-in mics aren’t as great of an option as boom mics, this one is as good as it gets.

 Aside from the microphone system, the speakers house other features — notably, the control buttons.
 You’ll find the Bluetooth activation switch on the exterior of the left speaker, with the volume controls on the underside of the same speaker.
 The middle button between the volume controls will allow you to access Siri, while the corresponding button on the other speaker can access Alexa.

 The battery indicator light is also on the left.
 However, the headset should last up to 20 hours on a full charge.
 If you use the 3.5mm audio cable, you should be able to get up to 40 hours of use.
 The battery will still be used for active noise reduction, but you can use the mini USB cable to recharge it whenever you need to.

-The next two products on my list are both advertised as gaming headsets.
+The next four products on my list are all advertised as gaming headsets.
 So let’s start with the wireless SteelSeries Arctis 7 model.
 Even though this headset may not have conventional headband padding, it has a comfortable, flexible band that should make it a breeze to wear for hours at a time.
 The speakers, however, have pretty thick yet breathable AirWeave cushions.

 Since the boom mic is retractable, you may not even notice it right away.
 When you need to use it, you can just pull it out of the left speaker, but don’t expect it to reach all the way to your mouth.
 Still, the noise-canceling function should make sure that your voice remains clear.